dirghayu101/aws-dev-associate-notes/Revisit_Notes/2-Main_Course/2-Second-Phase/day-1-marathon-2/1-note.md

-# Notes from <Video name word to word>:
-- pointers
-- Summary of the video.
-What did you learn?

-# Noted from <video name>
-- pointers
-- Summary of the video.
-What did you learn?

 # Service Control Policies (13)
 - Can be used for access control while having AWS Organization Structure.
 - Service Control Policy can be attached to an entire organization (root container), organizational Unit (container encapsulation inside AWS organization), or member accounts.